sahwar/Bulogos/anime-community-BG.md

 **Joke:**
 Question: What do men really want from women?

-Answer: This thing - https://www.scrolller.com/media/293a9f.mp4 (https://scrolller.com/r/cumsluts) - or this thing: https://b.thumbs.redditmedia.com/6m642y5RSCSHkiu6yL7-p3UYrm3pdpzAUVsGXsYHgHU.png - or this thing: becoming a strong and intelligent and fast-adapting man who has and supports his own harem of young women who are kept as breeding&inbreeding cumdumpster BDSM sex-slave housewives (but some of the women are dominatrices and/or are very skilled and very smart, so they help you earn (more) money & take care of the kids as mostly stay-at-home wives-moms!).
+Answer: This thing - https://www.scrolller.com/media/293a9f.mp4 (https://scrolller.com/r/cumsluts) - or this thing: https://b.thumbs.redditmedia.com/6m642y5RSCSHkiu6yL7-p3UYrm3pdpzAUVsGXsYHgHU.png - or this thing: becoming a strong and intelligent and fast-adapting man who has and supports his own harem of young women who are kept as breeding&inbreeding cumdumpster BDSM sex-slave housewives (but some of the women are dominatrices and/or are very skilled and very smart, so they help you earn (more) money & take care of the kids as mostly stay-at-home wives-moms of your biological kids!).

 Question: And what are the best women like?

 Answer: (THIS IS JUST [ve4ernik](https://sites.google.com/view/ve4ernik/)'s personal opinion!)
 The best woman is a mix of an intellectual/artist/scientist/philosopher, has average beauty (but beautiful face!), is a sex-goddess (but with a fertility-goddess complex and sex-obsessed!), [Pythia](https://en.wikipedia.org/wiki/Pythia) (wise), and [Catherine of Siena (1347–1380)](http://en.wikipedia.org/wiki/Catherine_of_siena) (saintlihood undertones and adamant loyalty), is versed in modern&contemporary pop-culture&pop-culture references (including American&European&Asian cultural products), and, the most important, is also a great mother of several kids (due to being sexually compatible with/identical to her man's sexual desires/tempo&sexual fetishes/kinks/paraphernalia & participating in regular roleplaying sex with him till old age...)
+(to paste some hyperlinks to ve4ernik's website & ve4ernik's facebook.com/iikurdov10 sex-related posts with his compilation images with commentaries within ... )